INSIDE-information-systems/SensorThingsAPI/README.md

 It is further described here : https://github.com/INSIDE-information-systems/SensorThingsAPI/tree/master/Surface_Water_Quality_Bigdatavolume_Benchmarking  with API endPoints

 # Sensor Things on Soils
-A SensorThings pattern for Soil profiles and samples has been defined for the French polluted information system.
+A SensorThings pattern for Soil profiles and samples has been defined for the French polluted soils information system.
 More information available here:

 - Presentation made at the Toulouse OGC TC (SensorThings SWG session) : https://external.opengeospatial.org/twiki_public/pub/GeoScienceDWG/WebHome/STA_for_Soils.pptx